Antagonist Movement: History

 Ethan Minsker, Sergio Vega, and Anders Olson first conceived of the Antagonist Movement while working in bars on the Lower East Side.
-They wanted to create an event that would also incorporate their individual passions: art, film, music, and writing.
+Influenced by punk rock, pop art and by the Dada movement, they wanted to create an event that would also incorporate their individual passions: art, film, music, and writing.
 The first art show was held in the basement of Niagara Bar in January 2000.
 It featured art by Minsker, Olson and Dima Drjuchin.
 The owners of the bar asked the group to do this pop-up art event every Thursday for one year.
 They would end up doing these one-night art shows for over 11 years, showcasing the works of more than 3,000 up-and-coming artists.
 The Antagonists added live performances to the events, such as Schocholautte, Lisa Jaeggi, Carla Rhodes, Champions of Sound, Dead on a Friday and Vic Ruggiero.
 Minsker used film to document the larger events of the group and events held in other U.S. cities and abroad.

-In 2002, the Antagonists began a writer's night on Sunday nights at Black & White Bar, just a few blocks away.
+In 2002, the Antagonists began a writers' night on Sunday nights at Black & White Bar, just a few blocks away.
 The actor and comedian Jonah Hill was discovered performing at one of these events.
-Past hosts of the writer's night have included Bryan Middleton, Richard Allen and Brother Mike Cohen.
+Past hosts of the writers' night have included Bryan Middleton, Richard Allen, and Brother Mike Cohen.
 Minsker took the helm of the Antagonist Movement in 2003 when Vega and Olson began spending more time on other projects.
 Around this time, the group appointed its first art directors who would guide the artistic direction of the movement.
 Gabriel Coutu-Dumont and Anders Olson served in this capacity from 2000-2005.
 Ted Riederer was the artistic director from 2005 to the present.
 Riederer's other major projects include Never Records.

+Starting in 2007, the Antagonists began developing cultural exchanges with artists in other countries, traveling to Germany in 2007, Portugal in 2010, and Ecuador in 2013.